-Before Ash Wednesday rings in at midnight tonight, Mardis Gras culminates with one final celebration.
+Before Ash Wednesday rings in at midnight tonight, Mardi Gras in New Orleans culminates with a blowout celebration.

 French for Fat Tuesday, Mardi Gras originally referred to the practice of one last night of eating richer, fatty foods before the ritual 40-day fasting of the Lenten season.

-Our culture has turned Mardis Gras into week-long festivals.
+Our culture has turned Mardi Gras into week-long festivals.
 From parades and balls to masks and elaborate costumes, it's the cue for many to overindulge in all sorts of ways.

-If you've ever seen New Orleans at 11:59 p.m. on Fat Tuesday, the streets sit ankle deep in discarded masks, broken beads, trampled doubloons, and used food and drink containers.
+At 11:59 p.m. on Fat Tuesday, the streets of New Orleans sit ankle deep in discarded masks, broken beads, trampled doubloons, and used food and drink containers.

 Fat Tuesday creates a lot of trash.

 As we enter our churches tomorrow to begin the 40-days of Lent, we drag our trash in with us.
-The junk in our lives we've accumulated since last year's Lent.
+You know, the junk in our lives that we've accumulated and hung onto since last year's Lent.

-God sees us drowning in our trash, picks us out of the pile, cleanses us, and sets us on a new path.
+God sees us drowning -- so He picks us out of the pile, cleanses us, and sets us on a new path.

 "Who can compare with God, our God, so majestically enthroned, surveying His magnificent heavens and earth?
 He picks up the poor from out of the dirt, rescues the wretched who've been thrown out with the trash, and seats them among the honored guests, a place of honor among the brightest and best."
 Psalm 113:5-8 (MSG)

-He invites us to leave the used food and drink containers at the alter in exchange for His bread of life.
+God invites us to leave the used food and drink containers at the altar in exchange for His bread of life.
+His communion of forgiveness.

 Self-centeredness.
 Entitlement.
 Pride.

 I'm so thankful for a loving God who still welcomes.
 Still invites.
-Still initiates that relationship with me that means everything.
+Endlessly loves.
+Continues to initiate that relationship with me that means everything.